ashwin-9/kicks-store/README.md

-# Kicks Store - PERN Stack E-commerce Application
+# Kicks Store - PERN Stack Inventory Store

 ## Description
 A modern web application for sneaker enthusiasts, built using the PERN (PostgreSQL, Express, React, Node.js) stack.
 Browse to keep track of the sneakers in the inventory!